Afterschool Charisma: Faculty

 The director of St. Cleo and the adoptive father of Pandora.
 Rockswell is a man with a childish attitude, which is part of why no one at the academy likes him.
 He also likes to spend his time goofing off, and usually forces one or more of the students to accompany him.
-He sees clones as less than human beings, and doesn't hesitate to kill clones if they are "not needed anymore," as he demonstrated when he attempted to strangle Pandora.
+He sees clones as less than human beings, and does not hesitate to kill clones if they are "not needed anymore," as he demonstrated when he attempted to strangle Pandora.
 It is hinted that he is in league with the Strikers.